shreya299/order-fulfillment-ba-casestudy/README.md

-# Order Fulfillment Process Improvement
+# 📦 Order Fulfillment Process Improvement
-## Business Analyst Case Study (Simulated)
+**Business Analyst Case Study (Simulated)**

 ---

 ## Project Snapshot
 **Role:** Business Analyst (case study simulation)
-**Domain:** Retail Chain with Online Orders
+**Domain:** Retail organization with online ordering
-**Problem:** Delayed order processing and inventory mismatches
+**Problem:** Delays in order processing and frequent inventory mismatches
-**Outcome:** Defined operational KPIs and actionable recommendations to improve fulfillment performance
+**Outcome:** Identified process gaps, defined operational KPIs, and proposed practical improvements to support better fulfillment performance

 ---

 ## Overview

-This is a simulated Business Analyst case study designed to demonstrate how I approach real-world operational analysis, KPI definition, and actionable recommendation synthesis.
+This is a simulated Business Analyst case study that reflects how I approach operational problems, process analysis, and KPI-driven decision support.

-The scenario focuses on operational inefficiencies within a retail organization that offers online ordering, where delayed order processing and inventory mismatches are impacting customer satisfaction and operational efficiency.
+The scenario is based on a retail organization offering online ordering, where fulfillment delays and inventory mismatches are creating operational inefficiencies and impacting customer experience.

-> **Note:** This case study is a fictional scenario created for portfolio and learning purposes.
-It does not represent a real organization or proprietary data.
+**Note:** This case study is fictional and was created for portfolio and learning purposes.
+It does not involve a real organization or proprietary data.

 ---

 ## Business Context

-A retail chain with both in-store and online ordering capabilities is challenged by frequent delays in order fulfillment and mismatches between online orders and warehouse inventory.
-These issues have resulted in:
+The organization operates both physical stores and an online ordering channel.
+Over time, teams began experiencing frequent fulfillment delays and situations where online orders could not be completed due to inventory mismatches.

+These issues resulted in:
-- Delayed shipments
+- Delayed or missed shipments
 - Order cancellations
 - Increased customer complaints

-Although operational issues are logged through a ticketing system, leadership lacks visibility into recurring patterns, drivers of delays, and performance trends that support proactive improvements.
+While issues were being logged through a ticketing system, leadership lacked visibility into recurring patterns and trends that could support proactive improvements rather than reactive fixes.

 ---

 ## Problem Statement

-The organization currently handles fulfillment issues reactively through a ticketing system, without tracking key performance indicators or trend analysis.
-This limits the ability to identify and resolve systemic issues, leading to inefficiencies and customer impact.
+Order fulfillment issues were primarily addressed after they occurred, through manual ticket resolution.
+There was no structured KPI tracking or trend analysis in place, which made it difficult to identify systemic issues, measure performance, or prioritize improvements effectively.

 ---

 ## Stakeholders
 **Primary Stakeholders**
 - Operations Manager
 - Inventory Management Team